-The Structured Investment Option consists of a number of Segment Types, each of which provides a rate of return tied to the performance of a specified Securities Index or exchange-traded fund.
+The SIO provides you with the opportunity to earn interest that we will credit based, in part, on the performance of a specified Securities Index or exchanged-traded fund over a set period of time.
+Please be aware that the possibility of a negative return could result in a significant loss of principal and previously credited interest.
 You generally have the opportunity to invest in any of the Segment Types described below, subject to the requirements, limitations and procedures disclosed in this section.
 You participate in the performance of an Index by investing in the corresponding Segment.
 Investments in Segments are not investments in underlying mutual funds; Segments are not "index funds."